Tourism in New York City: Tourism companies

 New York City law requires all guides to be licensed by the Department of Consumer Affairs.
-A professional trade organization of licensed tour guides in the city is GANYC (Guides Association of New York City), which represents just 10.9% of all licensed tour guides in the city.
+A professional trade organization of licensed tour guides in the city is GANYC (Guides Association of NYC), which represents just 10.9% of all licensed tour guides in the city.
 Potential licensees must pay a fee and take a compulsory 150-question examination about New York City topics, of which they must get at least 97 questions correct.
 As of 2018, over 3,000 guides have certification.

 In 1992, the "Greeter" initiative was founded by Lynn Brooks with the association "Big Apple Greeter" in New York City.
 The voluntary and personal hosting of tourists should improve the bad image of the megacity.
 More "Greeter" projects followed in other United States cities and worldwide.
 More than 300 volunteers "greet" over 7,000 visitors per year in New York City as of 2010.

 NYC & Company, the city's official convention and visitor bureau, is currently headed by Fred Dixon.
 It has offices in 14 countries, including Brazil, Britain, France, Germany, Ireland, Italy, Mexico, The Netherlands, Russia, Spain, Sweden, Japan, Korea and China.
 NYC & Company is the official source of tourism statistics for the city.
 The research department develops and distributes comprehensive information on NYC domestic and international visitor statistics and monitors the travel industry's impact on New York City's economy.
 The department also produces 14 official New York City tourism marketing publications that feature information on member hotels, museums, attractions, theaters, stores, restaurants, meeting venues, and service providers.
+Limo services for Rockefeller Center tours are available from various providers.